Hwasong-14: Engine

-Michael Elleman of IISS and the Bulletin of the Atomic Scientists both claim that available evidence clearly indicates that the engine is based on the Soviet RD-250 family of engines for the R-36 missile, and has been modified to operate as the boosting force for the Hwasong-12 and -14.
-According to his theory an unknown number of these engines were probably acquired through illicit channels operating in Russia and/or Ukraine.
-North Korea’s need for an alternative to the failing Musudan and the recent appearance of the RD-250 engine along with other evidence, suggests the transfers occurred in 2015-2017.
+Michael Elleman of IISS and the Bulletin of the Atomic Scientists both claim that available evidence clearly indicates that the engine is based on the Soviet RD-250 family of engines for the R-36 missile, and has been modified to operate as the boosting force for the Hwasong-12 and -14, which is capable of producing a thrust of 470 kN.

+According to Michael Elleman, an unknown number of RD-250 engines were probably acquired through illicit channels operating in Russia and/or Ukraine.
+North Korea’s need for an alternative to the failing Hwasong-10 and the recent appearance of the RD-250 engine along with other evidence, suggests the transfers occurred in 2015–2017.
 Ukraine rejected this theory claiming it was "most likely provoked by Russian secret services to cover their own crimes."
 Other US experts have questioned whether the evidence for Elleman's theory is strong enough to back up his claims.
 Engine maker Yuzhnoye Design Office denied that the engines were supplied to North Korea by Ukraine.